Should You Drink Protein Shakes on Non-Workout Days for Weight Loss?

 For weight loss, you can have protein shakes on your rest days during snack times or just to meet your protein needs if you are having difficulty meeting your protein goals.
 When you are in a calorie deficit, your protein needs are actually higher than they are if you are trying to gain weight from muscle, so protein shakes can be a valuable tool in meeting these needs on both rest and workout days.

-How Much Protein Should I Have On Non Workout Days?
+How Much Protein Should I Have On Non-Workout Days?

 In addition to helping the body recover from injury and illness, protein is also responsible for producing hormones and antibodies that aid the immune system.